Athens County Emergency Medical Services is now accepting applications!

 A number of employer-paid online training options are available, such as CORSA Online, 24/7 EMS, and online EMT and Paramedic refresher classes.
 Athens County EMS also offers a growing list of in-house training programs for our staff and we offer paid teaching opportunities for properly credentialed employees.
 We are a certified Ohio EMS continuing education and Emergency Medical Responder training site.
 All EMS classes are approved by the Ohio Division of EMS for continuing education credit.

 Full time (non-management) employees are represented by the International Association of Firefighters Local 5126.
-We are in the process of negotiating our first labor contract.

 Overtime pay for staffing stations, special events, and extra duty assignments are available.
 Athens County EMS covers a variety of special events, like (NCAA Division I) Ohio University Football and Men’s Basketball home games, the Athens Halloween Block Party, the Nelsonville Music Festival, Number Fest, the Paw Paw Festival, the Athens County Fair, the Albany Independent Fair, the Glouster Old Settler’s Reunion, a number of student-led street fests in Athens, and all of the home football games at five local high schools.